elirancv/DistroKid-Release-Packer/README.md

 A: Another workflow is running or stale lock file exists.
 Remove `.workflow.lock` if safe.

 **Q: Schema validation errors**
 A: Schema validation is strict by default.
 Check `schemas/release_schema.json` for required fields.
 Set `strict_schema_validation: false` to allow warnings.
-Use `distrokid validate configs/release.json` for detailed validation with beautiful formatting.
+Use `distrokid validate configs/release.json` for detailed validation.

 **Q: UTF-8 encoding errors**
-A: The CLI now provides clear error messages for encoding issues.
+A: The CLI provides clear error messages for encoding issues.
 Open the file in a text editor (VS Code, Notepad++) and save it with UTF-8 encoding.
 The `validate` command also checks UTF-8 encoding automatically.

 **Q: Windows long path errors**
 A: Install `pywin32` for automatic long path support: `pip install pywin32`